-The accused student and the complainant shall be provided with written notice of the hearing at least 72 hours prior to the hearing.
+The respondent and the complainant shall be provided with written notice of the hearing at least 72 hours prior to the hearing.

-The accused student shall be presumed to be not at fault until the evidence has been presented and a determination has been made.
+The respondent shall be presumed to be not at fault until the evidence has been presented and a determination has been made.

-Both the accused student and the complainant are expected to be present at the hearing, where they will have the opportunity to question the other, to hear and respond to evidence regarding the charges, and to present witnesses on their behalf.
-If the accused student does not attend the hearing, he or she forfeits the right to respond to evidence and to question witnesses and the complainant.
+Both the respondent and the complainant are expected to be present at the hearing, where they will have the opportunity to question the other, to hear and respond to evidence regarding the charges, and to present witnesses on their behalf.
+If the respondent does not attend the hearing, they forfeit the right to respond to evidence and to question witnesses and the complainant.

-The conduct board may request that multiple accused students in a single incident have their hearing conducted as a group hearing.
+The conduct board may request that multiple respondents in a single incident have their hearing conducted as a group hearing.
 Each student retains the right to have the case heard individually.

-The accused student and complainant may each be accompanied by a current member of the Cornell faculty, staff or student body.
-This person may not participate in the hearing, but may consult with the accused student or complainant during the hearing.
+The respondent and complainant may each be accompanied by a current member of the Cornell faculty, staff or student body.
+This person may not participate in the hearing, but may consult with the respondent or complainant during the hearing.